liuyu8721/DCNS/README.md

 The initial dictionary was composed of all the co-mutation communities detected at 1st week (from 1 to 7 March 2020), where phylogenetic relationships were determined by their hierarchical containment in the arborescence.
 This was done by 'ComutationCommunityTree.R', where we designated the week parameter as "2020-09".

 #### Step 2.2 Creation of weekly dictionary tree
+Since 2nd week, the dictionary trees will be built through a ‘union’ of two trees: last week’s dictionary tree and current week’s co-mutation community tree.
+Before union, similar co-mutation communities on these two trees should be first merged.
+All these are performed by 'DictionaryCuration.R'.

 #### Step 2.2.1 Merging current week’s co-mutation communities into dictionary
+Co-mutation communities identified at the current week may have been included in the dictionary.
+While some are fresh communities composed of completely new mutations that have not been detected before, or some have common but not identical mutations in last week’s dictionary.
+These communities were adjusted based on the principle that preserved the historical dictionary structure as much as possible where the Jaccard index was used to measure similarity of paired communities.

 #### Step 2.2.2 Re-creation of current week’s co-mutation community tree
+We re-built the co-mutation community tree at the current week using communities after adjustment according to the flowchart described in step 1.3.
+Before that, communities, that are identified as intermediate nodes in last week's dictionary tree and leading to those communities present at the current week, will be appended.

 #### Step 2.2.3 Union of last week’s dictionary tree and current week’s community tree
+We executed the union of two trees using ‘union’ function in R igraph.
+All communities (nodes) and their hierarchical relationships (edges) included in at least one tree will be preserved as part of the new dictionary tree.

 ### References
 1. Mainali KP, Slud E, Singer MC, Fagan WF.
 A better index for analysis of co-occurrence and similarity.
 Sci Adv (2022) 8(4):eabj9204. doi: 10.1126/sciadv.abj9204.